 Until March 31, 2014, the Bank applied ASC Topic 810-10-25-15 - Consolidation, to consolidate its investment in Alpha4X Feeder Fund (the "Feeder"), and retained the specialized accounting for investment companies described in Note 2 (d).
 Until March 31, 2014, the Bank reported the net assets value of the Feeder within the "Investment funds" line item in the consolidated balance sheet, presenting the third party investments in the Feeder in the "Redeemable noncontrolling interest" line item between liabilities and stockholder's equity.
-Up to the first quarter of 2014, the Bank reported the Feeder's proportionate participation in the interest income and expense from the Master in the "Investment funds" line item within interest income and expense, realized and unrealized gains and losses in the "Net gain (loss) from investment funds" line item, and expenses from the Feeder and its proportionate share of expenses from the Master were reported in the "Expenses from investment funds" line item in the consolidated statement of income.
+Up to the first quarter of 2014, the Bank reported the Feeder's proportionate participation in the interest income and expense from the Master in the "Investment funds" line item, and expenses from the Feeder and its proportionate share of expenses from the Master were reported in the "Expenses from investment funds" line item of income.